Claremont High School, Kenton

 Claremont High School is a co-educational, secondary school and sixth form located in Kenton, in the London Borough of Brent, United Kingdom.
 The headteacher is Ms Nicola Hyde-Boughey.
 The school has been an academy since 1 April 2011.
+The school has been consistently rated by Ofsted as 'outstanding' and this status remained after the most recent 2025 inspection.

 School roll

-For the school year 2022/23 there were 1,700 pupils on the roll.
+For the school year 2024/25 there were 1,650 pupils on the roll.

 History

 The school was founded in 1930 by the Middlesex County Council, and was one of a number of new schools built by the council between the wars in the rapidly developing outer suburbs of London.
 Claremont is now a multi-specialist school.
 In 2001, it was designated a specialist school in performing arts.
-In 2006, it was designated as having a second specialism in maths and computing.
+In 2006, it was designated as having a second specialism in mathematics and computing.
 In 2012, the school gained academy status, joining many other local schools.
 In 2017 Claremont became part of a multi-academy trust called Chrysalis Multi-Academy Trust, or CMAT.